The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Methodology

 \section{Methodology}

 Our methodology follows a range of previous modeling efforts which connect UV luminous galaxies to their host dark matter halos (e.g. \citealt{Vale:2004yt,Behroozi:2014tna,Mason:2015cna,Schive:2015kza,Sun2016,Furlanetto2017,Mirocha2023}).
 Of these works, our modeling is closest to that of \cite{Sun2016} and \cite{Schive:2015kza}.
 As mentioned in the Introduction, these approaches are motivated by the notion that galaxy formation is driven by the gravitational collapse of dark matter halos, with gas subsequently falling into dark matter potential wells, cooling, condensing into the halo center, and fragmenting to form stars \citep{White78}.
 This process is, in turn, regulated by poorly understood feedback effects involving supernova explosions, active galactic nuclei (AGN), and photoionization, among other processes (see e.g. \citealt{Silk2011} for a brief review).
 Given this context, our semi-empirical modeling involves several key inputs and assumptions.
 Specifically, we: i) adopt a fitting formula for the halo mass function \citep{Sheth:2001dp}, as derived from N-body simulations (and inspired by analytic calculations), ii) assume that the star formation rate (SFR) in a halo of mass $M$ is proportional to the average baryonic accretion rate onto such halos, with the accretion rate determined from numerical simulations of cosmological structure formation \citep{McBride2009,Springel2005}, and iii) assume a conversion factor relating SFR and UV luminosity.
-As made more explicit below, the average SFE in a halo of mass $M$, $f_\star(M)$, relates the baryonic accretion rate and the SFR, which then maps to the UV luminosity via step iii).\footnote{Sometimes the star formation efficiency is defined instead by the ratio of the stellar mass in a halo to the total baryonic mass of the halo.
+The baryonic accretion rate and SFR are related by the SFE as a function of host halo mass $M$ and redshift $z$, $f_\star(M,z)$.\footnote{Sometimes the star formation efficiency is defined instead by the ratio of the stellar mass in a halo to the total baryonic mass of the halo.
 We denote this alternative quantity by $\tilde{f}_\star(M) = M_\star/(M \Omega_b/\Omega_m)$ as in e.g. \cite{Furlanetto2017}.
-See also \S \ref{sec:sfe_results}.} Further supposing a functional form for $f_\star(M)$ (or UV luminosity) and allowing for stochasticity in this relationship, we can then model the UVLF.
-That is, our model anchors to the well understood dark matter halo mass function and relatively well characterized accretion rates onto such halos, while it parameterizes our ignorance regarding how UV luminous galaxies populate their host halos.
+See also \S \ref{sec:sfe_results}.} Given our assumptions, knowing this relation allows one to model how UV luminous galaxies populate dark matter halos.